renatols-jf/spboot-chassi/README.md

 - Enable configuration changes.
 - Create a configuration to not log stack traces.
 - Create a configuration to log attached fields in their own fields.
-- Allow for `FieldRenderable` to print nested `Renderable` objects.
 - Replace `@Minimum` ignore value from 0 to `Integer.MIN_VALUE`
 - Allow for `@OneOf` to accept values other than `String`.
 - Create further validations, such as the maximum value permitted, and the minimum and the maximum size.